microsoft/vscode-edge-devtools/README.md

 #### Debug Configuration

 You can launch the Microsoft Edge Tools extension like you would a debugger, by using a `launch.json` config file.
-However, Microsoft Edge Tools isn't a debugger and so any breakpoints set in VS Code won't be hit, you can use a different debug extension instead and attach the Microsoft Edge Tools extension once debugging has started.
+However, Microsoft Edge Tools isn't a debugger and so any breakpoints set in Visual Studio Code won't be hit, you can use a different debug extension instead and attach the Microsoft Edge Tools extension once debugging has started.

 To add a new debug configuration, in your `launch.json` add a new debug config with the following parameters:

 * `type` - The name of the debugger which must be `vscode-edge-devtools.debug.` **Required.**
 * `request` - `launch` to open a new browser tab or `attach` to connect to an existing tab. **Required.**
-* `name` - A friendly name to show in the VS Code UI. **Required.**
+* `name` - A friendly name to show in the Visual Studio Code UI. **Required.**
 * `url` - The url for the new tab or of the existing tab. **Optional.**
 * `file` - The local file path for the new tab or of the existing tab. **Optional.**
 * `webRoot` - The directory that files are served from.
 Used to resolve urls like `http://localhost:8000/app.js` to a file on disk like `/out/app.js`. **Optional.**